Exploring Daintree Rainforest

 5. Mossman Gorge

-Without knowing what we precisely have expected, we are yet a bit surprised that we now have to ascend a winding road to get to our lodge in Cow Bay, the Daintree Rainforest Retreat.
+Without knowing what we precisely expected, we are yet a bit surprised that we now have to ascend a winding road to get to our lodge in Cow Bay, the Daintree Rainforest Retreat.

 10-day itinerary for Queensland